davidvkimball/david.qa/src/content/posts/_astro-suite-vault-minimal-guide.md

 Handy for easily creating new notes as Astro blog posts.
 Just create a new note with `CTRL + N`, type in a title in Title case or with special characters, and the note or folder name generated is a kebab-case version of the title without special characters.
 This is ideal for automating post slugs.

-You can also define and set default frontmatter that can be generated automatically or manually set for any open note as well.
+You can also define and set default properties that can be generated automatically or manually set for any open note as well.

 Once you've used Wikilinks or markdown links, you can also convert those automatically to internal links for Astro with the "Convert internal links for Astro" command.
+### Custom save

+This defines a set of commands to fire once `CTRL + S` is initiated.
+For convenience, both "Convert internal links for Astro" and "Standardize properties" commands from the Astro Composer plugin are included.
+You can add or remove any if you'd like - this is designed for posts to be "publish-ready" when manually saved.

 ### Homepage and Default New Tab Page